siriusb-nox/ONT-workshop-Oct-2023/D_DataAnalysis_WGS_BLAST.md

 -infmt # type of input (fastq, fasta)
 ```

-THe output should be a tab delimited file, and will look like this.
+The output should be a tab delimited file, and will look like this.

 ```bash
 # MAGICBLAST 1.7.2